jacobwilliams/rklib/README.md

 ### Compiling

-A `fmp.toml` file is provided for compiling `runge-kutta-fortran` with the [Fortran Package Manager](https://github.com/fortran-lang/fpm).
+A `fmp.toml` file is provided for compiling `rklib` with the [Fortran Package Manager](https://github.com/fortran-lang/fpm).
 For example, to build:

 ```
 fpm build --profile release